The Search for Violante: Restoration Episode 5

 EQ at work on a batik bedspread c.1932, photographed by Kit in their flat in Chelsea Embankment.
 The palette on the wall belonged to Mabel Pryde, Kit's mother The exhibition 'Relative Ties' will explore the work of three generations of women artists from the illustrious Nicholson family, from the early twentieth century to today.
 Featuring paintings, wallpaper, fabrics, rugs, stencils and works on paper – many of which have never been on public display.
 The exhibition will u

 EXHIBITION.
-MARIELUISE BANTEL.
-THE LIFE OF FLOWERS (2026.
+'TIMELESS: Marieluise Bantel and her Flowers' (2026.
 Feb.
 18 - March 31)

 EXHIBITION.
 INNER GARDENS.
 FLAVIA ARLOTTA.
 (2025.
 Sept.
 13 to Dec.
 16)